This post may contain affiliate links. Thank you for your support.

 - Chocolate chips

 If you’re familiar with my salted chocolate chip cookie recipe, you’ll notice that this one is very similar.
-I usually make these just a bit bigger because these classic chocolate chip cookies are usually for a different audience than the more elevated version with the Himalayan pink salt. 🙂 I wanted to post this recipe separately so that anyone looking for a classic plant-based chocolate chip cookie recipe, a really good one, would be able to find this one.
+I usually make these just a bit bigger because these classic chocolate chip cookies are usually for a different audience than the more elevated version with the Himalayan pink salt. 🙂 I wanted to post this recipe separately so that anyone looking for a classic soft-and-chewy chocolate chip cookie recipe, a really good one, would be able to find this one.

 Turn the mixer to low and pour in your chocolate chips.
 The dough can be stored in the fridge and baked the next day, or you can just chill it for just 20 minutes or so before baking.